-Raw science telemetry data from the spacecraft must be processed using the standard set of FGM Data Processing Tools, otherwise known as the DP Software.
+Raw science telemetry data from the spacecraft must be processed using the standard set of FGM Data Processing Tools, otherwise know as the DP Software.
 If you are interested in using the DP software, then the software is available for both Solaris and Linux platforms.
 Some documentation and guides are available to aid with the processing of data.
-Please contact the FGM PI Dr Elizabeth Lucek for more information on availability.
+Please contact either the TC-1 FGM PI Chris Carr or TC-2 FGM PI Tielong Zhang, as appropriate, for more information on availability.

 Additionally, to process data using the DP Software, calibration data will be needed.
 This can be obtained from the Imperial College FGM Web Server for those with access.
 Discussion on how calibration is undertaken is included in the calibration section of this web site.
 Essentially, the calibration values correct offsets of the scalar values from the true zero, non-unity gains of the field values, and the non-orthoganalities of the Sensors Coordinate system.
 The latter is essential to convert from non-orthogonal coordinate systems such as FGM Sensor (FS) to orthogonal ones such as Geocentric Solar Ecliptic (GSE) or Geocentric Solar Magnetic (GSM).

 The DP software carries out a number of functions:

 To decode the compact internal data format that is used to transmit FGM Telemetry.